rebuy-de/rb-forms-barcode/README.md

 2. Register an EventHandler for the `BarcodeScanner.BarcodeFound` event.

 The scanning kicks in as soon as the element is visible on screen and stops when the view is not visible or the page holding the element gets removed from the stack.

-You can enable or disable the scanner and preview using the `BarcodeScanner.IsEnabled` property.

 ### Bindable properties and events